prometheus/alertmanager/docs/configuration.md

 # acknowledges the notification.
 [ expire: <duration> | default = 1h ]

-# Optional time to live (ttl) to use for notification, see https://pushover.net/api#ttl
+# Optional time to live (TTL) to use for notification, see https://pushover.net/api#ttl
 [ ttl: <duration> ]

 # The HTTP client's configuration.